 After the first finger, the other fingers become progressively weaker and less suited to playing capo fifths, with the little finger being the least suited.

-FROM ABOVE AND FROM BELOW: THE PREPARATION DIFFERENCE
+FROM ABOVE OR FROM BELOW: THE PREPARATION DIFFERENCE

 This preparation is especially necessary – and especially difficult (unnatural) – when the first note of the fifth is the higher note, as in the above example.
 If the first note of the fifth is the lower note, even if we forget to place the finger across both strings we may still be able to just squash the finger flat on the higher string in time for the higher note.
 But this possibility does not exist when we are starting from the top note of the fifth.
 If we forget our need for the capo fifth on that higher note and start it with our normal finger posture then there is no escape: the only way now to stop the lower note of the fifth is to lift off the finger and rearticulate it.
 We can see this difference clearly in the excerpt below: the green rectangles indicate capo fifths that are stopped from below, while the red rectangles indicate those that are stopped from above.

-Sometimes our capo fifth is not to actually play the interval of a fifth but rather to prepare the same finger on the lower string for a shift up or down to another interval.
-The following example shows some repertoire excerpts in which we do this with the first finger, but we can do this on any of our fingers :
+Sometimes our capo fifth is not needed to actually play the interval of a fifth but rather to prepare the same finger on the neighbouring string for a shift up or down to another position with the same finger but on that new string.
+The following repertoire excerpts show some situations in which we do this with the first finger and shift always to the lower string:

-While the “capo one-finger fifth technique” is very useful and is used frequently, it does however have certain problems:
+While the “capo one-finger fifth technique” is very useful and is used frequently, it does however have certain other problems in addition to the need for finger preparation:

 - NEED FOR GREAT FINGER PRESSURE.